-This Protein Pumpkin Pancakes recipe is a protein packed hearty breakfast.
+This Protein Pumpkin Pancakes recipe makes a protein packed hearty breakfast.
 Thick, rich pancakes with Greek yogurt, eggs and cottage cheese.
+One of our favorite easy pumpkin recipes for a fall brunch!

 Protein Pumpkin Pancakes